amia-team/AmiaReforged/AmiaReforged.PwEngine/Features/DungeonMaster/LevelEdit/README.md

 # Level Editor Refactoring

 ## Overview
-The Level Editor has been refactored into a modular system with shared state management across multiple specialized windows.
+The Level Editor has been refactored into a modular system with shared state management across multiple specialized windows. **The editor works on the DM's current area** - if the DM changes areas, the window closes but the session persists to preserve unsaved work.

 ## Architecture